TortugaLabs/ashlib/README.md

 - `<%TEXT_FILE_ID%>` \
   Are replaced by the contents of `TEXT_FILE_ID`.

 Example, the scripts in `scripts` use `###$_include` to include the main module in `utils`.
 In `utils`, the included module use `###$_requires` to embed their dependancies.

 ## Changes

-- 3.0.1-NEXT(DEV):
-  - Add is_path
+- 3.1.0-RC1:
-  - Adding --test to ghrelease
+  - New features: is_path, ghrelease --test, readfile, jsgen, pysetup
 - 3.0.1:
   - version info
   - scoped includes